jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (b) an undertaking by the person that, if the person defaults on the condition, the person must repay the amount paid under the agreement (in full or as specified in the agreement).
 (3) The Minister may require the agreement with the person to be signed by a guarantor, in which case the person and the guarantor are jointly and severally liable.

-### 617 Minister must issue eligibility criteria relating to appointment of principals
+### 617 Minister may issue eligibility criteria relating to appointment of principals
-(1) The Minister must issue eligibility criteria that must be met by applicants for appointment to the position of principal for the purposes of—
+(1) The Minister may issue eligibility criteria that must be met by applicants for appointment to the position of principal for the purposes of—
   (a) ensuring consistency in the skills, competencies, knowledge, and expertise that applicants for appointment to the position must demonstrate; and
   (b) supporting better understanding of the background and experience needed for school leadership among persons aspiring to the role of a principal as part of their future career; and
   (c) providing confidence to boards in making appointments; and